Full Truck Alliance (NYSE:YMM) Shares Gap Up to $5.00

 Full Truck Alliance Co.
-Ltd. (NYSE:YMM – Get Rating) shares gapped up before the market opened on Friday .
+Ltd. (NYSE:YMM – Get Rating)’s stock price gapped up prior to trading on Friday .
 The stock had previously closed at $5.00, but opened at $5.67.
-Full Truck Alliance shares last traded at $5.79, with a volume of 67,138 shares.
+Full Truck Alliance shares last traded at $5.79, with a volume of 67,138 shares trading hands.

-Separately, Citigroup reduced their target price on Full Truck Alliance from $16.50 to $15.00 in a report on Wednesday, March 2nd.
+Separately, Citigroup cut their target price on shares of Full Truck Alliance from $16.50 to $15.00 in a research note on Wednesday, March 2nd.

-The firm’s fifty day moving average price is $6.96 and its two-hundred day moving average price is $9.79.
+The firm has a fifty day simple moving average of $6.96 and a 200-day simple moving average of $9.79.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-SC US Ttgp LTD. acquired a new position in Full Truck Alliance during the 4th quarter valued at about $269,593,000.
+Several institutional investors and hedge funds have recently bought and sold shares of YMM.
+SC US Ttgp LTD. bought a new position in Full Truck Alliance in the 4th quarter valued at about $269,593,000.
 Krane Funds Advisors LLC purchased a new position in shares of Full Truck Alliance during the third quarter valued at approximately $340,037,000.
 Bank of America Corp DE bought a new stake in Full Truck Alliance during the fourth quarter worth $62,192,000.
-Ontario Teachers Pension Plan Board bought a new stake in Full Truck Alliance during the third quarter worth $82,217,000.
-Finally, Goldman Sachs Group Inc. raised its position in Full Truck Alliance by 93.4% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 9,660,425 shares of the company’s stock valued at $80,858,000 after buying an additional 4,666,606 shares during the last quarter.
+Ontario Teachers Pension Plan Board purchased a new stake in Full Truck Alliance in the 3rd quarter valued at $82,217,000.
+Finally, Goldman Sachs Group Inc. lifted its stake in Full Truck Alliance by 93.4% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 9,660,425 shares of the company’s stock valued at $80,858,000 after acquiring an additional 4,666,606 shares in the last quarter.
 Institutional investors own 10.57% of the company’s stock.

 About Full Truck Alliance (NYSE:YMM)